-Alzheimer’s Research UK, at the launch of their new Think Brain Health Check-in Tool, has called for working-age adults to undergo regular hearing screenings to reduce the risk of dementia.
-They say maintaining good hearing health is important in helping reduce the risk of dementia for two key reasons.
+Alzheimer's Research UK, at the launch of their new Think Brain Health Check-in Tool, has called for working-age adults to undergo regular hearing screenings to reduce the risk of dementia.
+They say maintaining good hearing health is an important step in helping reduce the risk of dementia for two key reasons.

 “Regular hearing checks at all population levels is essential and this is across the lifespan so that it’s normalized to have a hearing check whether you’re 30 or 40.”

 This link is well-established.
 In 2020, the Lancet published a report investigating the growing number of dementia cases worldwide, detailing a number of lifestyle factors that increase the chance of dementia as you age.
 Mitigating these risk factors can prevent or delay up to 40% of dementia cases.
 The study describes how:

 - Moderate hearing loss triples the risk of dementia.

 - A severe hearing impairment increases the dementia risk by up to 5 times that of those who do not have a hearing impairment.